GospelTrust/kairos-th-513/docs/content/_week-02/session-04.md

    - b.
 This was played out countless times during the OT era when the sins of the people were transferred to innocent animals that were, then, sacrificed to atone for the sins of the guilty person.

      `Lev.
 4:27-29, 31b`:
      > If any member of the community sins unintentionally and does what is forbidden in any of the LORD’s commands, when they realize their guilt 28 and the sin they have committed becomes known, they must bring as their offering for the sin they committed a female goat without defect.
-29 They are to lay their hand on the head of the sin offering and slaughter it at the place of the burnt offering. . . .
+29 They are to lay their hand on the head of the sin offering and slaughter it at the place of the burnt offering….
 0 In this way the priest will make atonement for them, and they will be forgiven.

 2. In light of this, justification is the culmination of God’s activity on behalf of guilty sinners whereby He goes forth in power to forgive and deliver them in the present time from judgment by His grace.3